 Detecting cyber security events

 Capabilities to ensure security defences remain effective and to detect cyber security

 Minimising the impact of cyber security incidents

 Capabilities to minimise the impact of a cyber security incident and restoration of services, including notification of any incidents to the relevant Competent Authority

-Initially, it applies to those Operators of Essential Services, within Transport, Water, Energy, Health and Digital Infrastructure, whose services are increasingly dependent upon critical technologies.
-If these technologies are disrupted, then public services will suffer as a result.
+These services are increasingly dependent upon critical technologies.
+If these are disrupted, then public services will suffer as a result.
 There is a different operational capacity threshold for each sector – organisations above this threshold must adhere to NISD principles and it is recommended that operators below the threshold should also aim for compliance.

 It is important to note that affected sectors may be widened, and/or the current thresholds may be adjusted in the NCSC’s first review of the criteria in 2021.

-A Maturity Model will clearly identify any existing non-conformities in your NISD compliance against the measures set by the respective Competent Authority.
-PGI will then work with you to close the gaps with as little operational impact as possible.
+A Cyber Maturity Assessment will clearly identify any existing non-conformities in your compliance against the measures set by the respective Competent Authority.
+PGI will then work with you to close the network and information security gaps with as little operational impact as possible.

 Maturity Modelling Read more Read less

 Our consultants work on-site with your team to review how your existing current security posture and controls align to the principles outlined in the Cyber Assessment Framework developed by each Sector’s Competent Authority.